 Explore Real Estate Crowdfunding

-If you’re looking to buy property as an investment or reinvest your house sale proceeds, take a look at Fundrise, one of the largest real estate crowdfunding platforms today.
+If you're looking to buy property as an investment or reinvest your house sale proceeds, take a look at Fundrise, one of the largest real estate crowdfunding platforms today with over $3 billion in assets and nearly 400,000 investors.

-Fundrise enables everyone to invest in mid-market commercial real estate deals across the country that were once only available to institutions or super high net worth individuals.
+Fundrise enables everyone to invest in residential and industrial commercial real estate deals across the country that were once only available to institutions or super high net worth individuals.
 Its investment minimum is just $10.

-I’ve personally invested in $810,000 in 18 different commercial real estate crowdfunded properties across the heartland.
+I've personally invested in $954,000 in 18 different commercial real estate crowdfunded properties and two funds across the heartland.
 My goal is to earn passive income and diversify my expensive real estate holdings.

 Reasons Not To Do A 1031 Exchange is a Financial Samurai original post.
 I’ve been writing about achieving financial freedom and investing in real estate since 2009.
 Join 60,000+ others and sign up for my free private newsletter today.